 What it comes down for me is that I make a point of moving my body most chances I get.
 It’s pretty much second nature to me at this point.
 Sitting on the bus I bring my ankle up on my opposite knee and I slightly bend forward in order to stretch out my piriformis.
 Waiting for water to boil I do a few pushups on my kitchen floor or a plank.
 Kids taking for ever to brush their teeth, I do a wall squat.
 Some people kill time by scrolling on their phone, I kill time by tuning in to my body and responding to what it tells me in that moment.
 Sometimes it’s jumping jacks or jump lunges, sometimes it’s a forward bend, and sometimes it’s being still and breathing.

 Fitness for a busy parent can fit your life too.

 So there you have it, my top 5 ways as a busy parent I manage to stay active without feeling like I am needing to take time out of my day just for that.
 With that said, if you are a person who loves being at the gym or wants to spend their solo time devoted to fitness, good for you and enjoy!
 You can still add these tips to your lifestyle in order to maximize your regular body movement.
 Because really that’s what it’s all about: it’s about moving our bodies regularly in order to feel our best.

 - Aurore Nicolier is a happy busy active mother in San Francisco.
-You can get in touch with her for more info on training and a healthy diet at her site The Good Life.
-Follow her on Facebook.
+You can get in touch with her for more info on training and a healthy diet through Facebook.